aditya28kulkarni/adi28/README.md

 - 👋 Hi, I’m @adi28
-- 👀 I’m interested in programming
+- 👀 beginner in programing world curious to learn different things
 - 🌱 I’m currently in 1st year of computer engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects of specially c and c++ languages
+- deep believe in only change is constant
 - 📫 How to reach me
  mail me *aditya4akulkarni@gmail.com*
 <!---